noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

-# CSS + HTML (and accesibility)
+# CSS, HTML and accesibility

-- always start with high quality markup, you need text, copy and structure before you can style anything
+> always start with high quality markup, you need text, copy and structure before you can style anything

-- not everything is captured, dont depend on this file as a full reference
-  - e.g. some tricks arent listed based on my opinions
-  - check MDN, then w3.org as your use case becomes more complex
-- mainly for keeping me up to date whenever I return to a predominately frontend role
-  - where expert level css knowledge is required to remain efficient
+- its best to use an outline (e.g. in vscode) when viewing this document
+  - unfortunately the accessibility section is at the very bottom
+    - i wouldnt skip reading the best practices section, lots of goodies
 - note about anything design related: im not a designer, not interested in being a designer, but all frontend devs needs to have some basic knowledge in case we need to push back against something crazy that doesnt make sense
-  - designers are special people, like a good musician/basketball player, your born with a 6th sense
+  - designers are special people, like a good musician/writer/sports player, your born with a 6th sense
 - todos
   - the entire accessibility section should be reworked